microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraFeatureRolloutPolicyDirectoryObject.md

 Remove-EntraFeatureRolloutPolicyDirectoryObject @params
 ```

-This command removes a group from the cloud authentication roll-out policy from Microsoft Entra ID.
+This example removes a group from the cloud authentication roll-out policy from Microsoft Entra ID.

+- `-Id` - Specifies the ID of the cloud authentication roll-out policy.

+- `-ObjectId` - Specifies the ID of the specific Microsoft Entra ID object that assigned to the cloud authentication roll-out policy in Microsoft Entra ID.

 ## Parameters